 The area where the Hezhen live is known for its green hills, clear waters, large rivers and plentiful game and fish.
 An old Hezhen saying goes "hunting roes with sticks, scooping fish with gourds, and having pheasant fly into the cooker" describes how easy the hunting and fishing has traditionally been.
 Today, fishing remains the main livelihood of Hezhen who live by the rivers.
 Some also engage in farming.
 [Sources: Liu Jun, Museum of Nationalities, Central University for Nationalities, Science of China, China virtual museums, Computer Network Information Center of Chinese Academy of Sciences, Ethnic China]

 The Hezhen can be traced to the Nvzhen, a tribe of Tartar horsemen who ravaged the northern borders of several Chinese dynasties.
 They used to wear clothing made of fish skins and employed dogs for hunting which earned them the titles Yupi Tribe (Fish Skin Tribe) and Shiquan Tribe (Dog-using Tribe).
 They have traditionally practiced shamanism.
 [Source: chinaculture.org]

-The Hezhen first came under Chinese sway during the Tang Dynasty (618-907) when the Heilong Military Region was set up to rule the area.
-In the early Qing Dynasty (1644-1911) the Hezhes were incorporated into the military "eight banner" system of the Manchu rulers.
-In imperial China, the Hezhen were recruited into the army and used in river patrols.
+The ancestors of the Hezhen first came under Chinese sway during the Tang Dynasty (618-907) when the Heilong Military Region was set up to rule the area.
+In the early Qing Dynasty (1644-1911) the Hezhen were incorporated into the military "eight banner" system of the Manchu rulers and recruited into the army and used in river patrols.

 The Hezhen faced near extinction during Japanese occupation of Manchuria.
 About 80 to 90 percent of them died after being resettled and forced to work in mines and railroads.
 By some estimated there were only 300 Hezhen at the time the People’s Republic of China was founded in 1949.
-According to the Chinese government: “It was when they fell under the rule of the Japanese puppet state of Manchukuo during Japanese occupation of China’s northeast that the Hezhes reached the depths of misery.
-A policy of genocide was practiced, under which the Hezhes were herded into concentration camps.
+According to the Chinese government: “It was when they fell under the rule of the Japanese puppet state of Manchukuo during Japanese occupation of China’s northeast that the Hezhen reached the depths of misery.
+A policy of genocide was practiced, under which the Hezhen were herded into concentration camps.
 Their diet was inadequate, as they could no longer hunt and fish freely, and opium addiction was rife.
-The death toll under these conditions was high and the Hezhes dwindled rapidly in numbers, reaching the point of extinction as a separate ethnic group just before China’s national liberation in 1949.” |
+The death toll under these conditions was high and the Hezhen dwindled rapidly in numbers, reaching the point of extinction as a separate ethnic group just before China’s national liberation in 1949.” |

 Local schools, developed during the 1950s, provide an education in Chinese.
 There has been continuing intermarriage with neighboring groups.
 Chinese sources suggest that the Hezhen no longer conduct their traditional shaman-led religious rituals and healing ceremonies.
 According to Beijing: Electricity has transformed their once-gloomy dwellings with light, radios, TV sets and other conveniences of modern life.
-Textiles, leather and rubber have replaced the old animal skins they used to wrap themselves in, and up-to-date educational and medical facilities are available, even for the Hezhes who continue to lead a nomadic life.
-The Hezhes run their own affairs in Fuyuan County's Xiabacha Hezhe Autonomous Township, and send deputies to local, provincial and national People's Congresses.” |
+Textiles, leather and rubber have replaced the old animal skins they used to wrap themselves in, and up-to-date educational and medical facilities are available, even for the Hezhen who continue to lead a nomadic life.
+The Hezhen run their own affairs in Fuyuan County's Xiabacha Hezhe Autonomous Township, and send deputies to local, provincial and national People's Congresses.” |